lkarydas/ogre_object_placement_utility/README.md

 Ogre Object Placement Utility
 ==================

-A simple utility for Ogre3D that allows you to place objects on a terrain using the mouse.
+An Ogre3D utility that allows you to place objects on a terrain using the mouse.

 # Introduction